-- Because the Play Sufficiency Assessment identified playing outside as the most popular setting for • children but also found that 32% of parents worried so much about their child's safety that it affected their children's opportunity to play. - Because assessment engagement activity with primary school children showed being physically • active to be the second most important factor for positive well-being of children aged 6 - 11, after connections with family and friends. - Because living healthy lives allows children to fulfil their potential and meet education aspirations. - Because habits established early in life remain with people to allow them to play a full part in the • economy and society of Carmarthenshire.
+- Because the Play Sufficiency Assessment identified playing outside as the most popular setting for children but also found that 32% of parents worried so much about their child's safety that it - Because assessment engagement activity with primary school children showed being physically active to be the second most important factor for positive well-being of children aged 6 - 11, after connections with family and friends. - Because living healthy lives allows children to fulfil their potential and meet education aspirations. - Because habits established early in life remain with people to allow them to play a full part in the economy and society of Carmarthenshire.